Skip to content

 source_service string Name of the calling service

-source_wsuuid string ID of the workspace where the calling service reports
+source_wsuuid string ID of the reporting space for the calling service

 source_env string Deployment environment of the calling service